alessandro-mannolini/transportation-mode-detection/README.md

-# Transportation Mode Detection con CNN
+# Transportation Mode Detection with CNN

 This repository contains my master's thesis work, where I explored the problem of transportation mode detection using Convolutional Neural Networks (CNNs).
 The primary goal was to surpass the results presented in some benchmark papers in the field.